Gokhawk/My-Debian-Setup/README.md

 # My-Debian-XFCE-Setup
-My Debian Linux Setup with dotfiles
+My Debian Linux XFCE Setup with dotfiles

 I give my dotfiles for rofi, alacritty etc. u can use these files to customize ur linux :)